 While strolling the mall just a few days before Reformation Day, I noticed that the theme-oriented temporary stores, glittering foil ice sickles, Santa’s centrally located seat, holiday food vendors, and the colors red and green were already making their annual appearance.
-Now keep in mind for those unfamiliar with the day of year of the Reformation’s beginning that it is the same as Halloween.
+Now keep in mind for those unfamiliar with the day of year thst the Reformation began it is the same as Halloween.
 My memory may be off, but it seems to me that not so long ago the annual marketing event known as “Christmas,” or more generically, “The Holidays,” did not commence touting its wares until the Friday after Thanksgiving.
 After all, it was probably not too long ago that many of those gifts that were so desperately needed last year were tossed on the pile in the garage with necessary gifts from years before.
 Thanksgiving is the forgotten, or maybe suppressed, event between the night for goblins and the day for gifts.
 To be thankful one has to admit the need of someone else, whether it is asking for a ride to work or a reference for a job application.
 The trouble is, every person needs God because he brings the rain to fall, he provides the air that is breathed, and a beautiful creation, but it seems he is the one forgotten, or ignored, even though “every good and every perfect gift comes from above” (James 1:17).
 The selection transcribed in this article is an excerpt from William Bradford’s Of Plymouth Plantation, which is his account of the settlement of Plymouth Colony from 1620 to 1647.

 William was born to William and Alice Hanson Bradford in Austerfield, Yorkshire, England, early in 1590.
 He had two sisters, his father was a farmer, and his mother was the daughter of a local shopkeeper.
 His father died when William was an infant.
 By the age of twelve he was a voracious reader of his Geneva Bible which he often quoted in Of Plymouth Plantation.
 Influenced by William Brewster of the nearby village of Scrooby, he adopted congregational church government and separated from the Church of England.
 Due to persecution in his homeland he moved with other dissenters to Amsterdam, briefly, and then Leyden in the Netherlands.
 He taught himself Dutch and some Hebrew and Latin.
 When he was twenty-one years old in 1611, he received his inheritance and went into business as a weaver.
 His pastor in Leyden was John Robinson.
-Weaver Bradford impressed the leaders of his church with his abilities sufficiently that he and his wife, Dorothy May, were included to join the pilgrims headed to the New World.
+Weaver Bradford impressed the leaders of his church with his abilities sufficiently that he and his wife Dorothy May were included among the pilgrims headed to the New World.
 Having arrived in the depths of winter after the long sea voyage, the conditions were tough.
 While he was away with an exploration party surveying the area by boat, a trip that included the landing of December 11, 1620 at Plymouth, Dorothy drowned in the ocean as she awaited his return.
 It is believed, though Bradford does not say this specifically, that she committed suicide because the desolation and extreme conditions of her new home were too much for her.
-In May 1621, Gov. John Carver died, then William Bradford at the age of thirty one was unanimously elected the second leader of Plymouth Colony, which position he continued almost uninterrupted until his death May 9, 1657.
-At the time he died he had a library of about 400 books, which was quite a collection for one to have in his era.
+In May 1621, Gov. John Carver died, then William Bradford at the age of thirty one was unanimously elected the second leader of Plymouth Colony, a position he held almost continually until his death May 9, 1657.
+At the time he died he had a library of about 400 books, which was quite a collection for one to have in the era.

 These passengers, when they saw their low and poor condition ashore, were much daunted and dismayed, and according to their diverse humors were diversely affected; some wished themselves in England again; others fell a weeping, fancying their own misery in what they saw now in others; some others were pitying the distress they saw their friends had been long in, and still were under; in a word, all were full of sadness.
 Only some of their old friends rejoiced to see them, and that it was no worse with them, for they could not expect it should be better, and now hoped they should enjoy better days together.
 And truly it was no marvel they should be thus affected, for they were in a very low condition, many were ragged in apparel, and some little better then half naked; though some that were well stored before, were well enough in this regard.
 But for food they were all alike, save some that had got a few pease* from the ship that was last here.
 The best dish they could present their friends with was a lobster, or a piece of fish, without bread or anything else but a cup of fair spring water.
 And the long continuance of this diet, and their labors abroad, had somewhat abated the freshness of their former complexion.
 But God gave them health and strength in a good measure; and showed them by experience the truth of that word, Deut.
 8:3, That man “liveth not by bread only, but by every word that proceedeth out of the mouth of the Lord doth a man live.”